-As the development area is a construction site, due to the road closures a number of motorcycle parking spaces within the development area are no longer available.
+As the development area is a construction site, a number of motorcycle parking spaces within the development area are no longer available.

 For detailed information on motorcycle parking, view the Brisbane City Council's interactive map by searching for 'Inner city motorcycle parking' on the Brisbane City Council website.